LinkedInLearning/python-statistics-essential-training-4433355/README.md

 # Python Statistics Essential Training
 This is the repository for the LinkedIn Learning course Python Statistics Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Python Statistics Essential Training][lil-thumbnail-url]

+The field of statistics has become increasingly dependent on data analysis and interpretation using Python.
+With the rise of big data and data science, the demand for professionals who can effectively analyze and interpret data using Python has skyrocketed.
+In this course, Matt Harrison teaches you how to collect, clean, analyze, and visualize data using the powerful tools of the Python programming language.
+Join Matt as he gives into the various techniques that form the backbone of statistics and helps you understand the data with summary statistics and visualizations.
+He explains how to create predictive models using both linear regression andXGBoost, and wraps up the course with a look at hypothesis testing.
+If you’re interested in exploring statistics using a code-first approach, join Matt in this course as he shows you how to use Python to unlock the power of data.
 ## Instructions

 You can run the notebook using: